twse/random-stuff/README.md

 ## Adding one name to Mozilla credits list using command line
 1. Clone the **mozilla/community-data** repository via `git clone`.
 2. Edit the names.csv file to add your name at the end or use `echo name >> names.csv`.
-3. Commit the new file using `git commit ../names.csv -m 'name <email>: "citation"'` replaced with your name, email and citation.
+3. Commit the new file using `git commit -a -m 'name <email>: "citation"'` replaced with your name, email and citation.
 4. Push your changes with `git push` if your GitHub account has commit and write access for the **mozilla/community-data** repository.
 5. Visit the credits page via `about:credits` (Mozilla browser) or click the link at the beginning and the entry will appear straight away with the last updated date being changed.